a-b-street/osm2streets/docs/how_it_works.md

 ### CollapseSausageLinks

-A "simpl esausage link" is a dual carriageway that split very briefly and then re-joins, with no intermediate roads.
+A "simple sausage link" is a dual carriageway that split very briefly and then re-joins, with no intermediate roads.
 These are collapsed into one road between the intersections, with a barrier lane inserted in the middle.
 The code is well-documented and better reference.

 ### ShrinkOverlappingRoads